Back to Resources

 Writing the Timeline

-The timeline is the backbone of any good post-mortem.
+The timeline is the backbone of any good post-mortem report.
 Start from the earliest indicator of compromise, not from when the alert fired.
 Include every significant event: initial access, lateral movement, detection, triage decisions, containment actions, communications sent, and full recovery.
 Use UTC timestamps throughout for consistency.
-Note where there were delays and why.
-Were analysts waiting for approvals?
+Note where there were delays and why — were analysts waiting for approvals?
 Did detection take too long?
+Was the escalation path unclear?
 The timeline should tell the story of both the attack and the response.

 Impact Assessment Framework